 Browsing for people to insult is trolling.
 Trolls post insults.
 Responding gives influence in the community because references raise rankings.

 Any resort to conflict can be offensive. for example, defensive or argumentative statements, insults, violence, or ending communication.
-Thus, cyber bullying.
+Thus, cyber bullying defense.
 Discussion is a reasonable for misunderstanding.

 Internet Cyber Bullying

 Some may be tempted to post flames.
 We can be popular without insulting.
 Hurting others is not the answer to our insecurities.
 Genuine engagement is better than offensive behavior.